What happens if you miss putting a creditor on your bankruptcy schedules? In the bustle of preparing to file bankruptcy, a slip up is not uncommon.

 When the creditor isn’t included in the schedules, the time for bringing an adversary proceeding to exclude a debt from discharge is extended.
 Most courts will limit the time a creditor has after learning of the bankruptcy to bring a non dischargeability action.
 Just how long the creditor has is up to the judge.

-Often, the problem of the omitted creditor comes up when the creditor tries to collect the debt after the discharge and the debtor cries foul: My debts were discharged in bankruptcy!
+Often, the problem of the missing creditor comes up when the creditor tries to collect the debt after the discharge and the debtor cries foul: My debts were discharged in bankruptcy!

 The debtor may choose to reopen the bankruptcy case and get a determination about whether the debt in question is really grounded in “bad acts”.